sara-ghavampour/deep-learning-lab-spring2023/README.md

 .
 [Sentiment classification](sentiment-classification): Sentiment classification on Sports and Outdoors Amazon comments dataset, and conducting experiments by using  SimpleRNN  ,LSTM, GRU, Bidirectional RNN for layers.

 .
-[Unsupervised Deep Learning](unsupervised-deep-learning): Train CNN-AE and DCGAN on cifar10 and domainnet datasets, and investigate the properties of these unsupervised neural networks bu testing them on unseen data.
+[Unsupervised Deep Learning](unsupervised-deep-learning): Train CNN-AE and DCGAN on cifar10 and domainnet datasets, and investigate the properties of these unsupervised neural networks by testing them on unseen data.